typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 The command lists available servers and their state in the cluster.

 #### Accessing the Graql console
 To log into the Graql console, simply type `graql console`.
 After entering the user credentials you are free to interact with Grakn via the Graql terminal.
-Successful login attempt shall look like this:
+Successful login attempt will look like this:

 ![](/images/gc-graql-console.png)